Skip to content

 How to Get More People to Take Your Quiz

-This article is structured in three layers.
+This article is structured in three layers: make the quiz easy to find on-site, hook shoppers once they start, and drive outside traffic to it.
 Work through them in order.

 This is the highest-ROI section.
 The average merchant publishes their quiz in one place and wonders why nobody takes it.
 The most successful quizzes are published in at least two or three locations simultaneously - so customers can find it wherever they are in their shopping journey.